 Sandvik is perhaps not as well known for its role in making products for medical applications as it is for its machining and mining solutions.
-But its medical sector within Sandvik’s Materials and Technology business area is actually world-leading in producing the materials for items such as scalpels and bone saws, and tubes for bone screws and spinal fixation devices.
-Furthermore, the largest part of Sandvik’s medical sector, by far, are the tiny wires made at a relatively small factory (110 employees) in Florida in the United States.
+But its medical sector within business area Sandvik Materials Technology is actually world-leading in producing the materials for items such as scalpels and bone saws, and tubes for bone screws and spinal fixation devices.
+Furthermore, the largest part of Sandvik’s medical sector, by far, is the tiny wires made at a relatively small factory (110 employees) in Florida in the United States.

 Carving out a niche

 The range of Exera products consists of high-grade, ultra-fine wires and wire-based components.
 The wires are so tiny, in fact, that they have recently been used in insect brains to test responses to stimuli.
 Their small size and their high quality make them ideal for use in medical devices that are implanted inside humans.
 Usually these types of wire involved are most commonly found in consumer electronics.
 But the Sandvik factory in Florida, where Exera products are produced, has been carving out a niche role in the medical technology industry for the past 20 years.

 “The first medical application that we got involved with was pacemaker leads,” says Gary Davies, Head of BU Medical at Sandvik Materials Technology.
 “The customer knew that we made ultra-fine wires, but they needed a higher level of quality than what they were getting so they asked us if we could do it.
 We started prototyping and then began making the product that they needed.”

 Young children can get these devices and theoretically they can last a lifetime